 The City will mail notifications every three years to remind property owners affected by this requirement to submit this information.
 Failure to meet these requirements could result in code enforcement actions, including a monetary penalty.

 Your septic system is considered "non-functioning" if sewage is surfacing on the ground and routine maintenance cannot fix it.
 If this is the case, you are required to connect to City sewer.
-Please contact the Development Services Department immediately to determine your best course of action.
+Please contact the Community Planning and Development Department immediately to determine your best course of action.